The Securitisation Law Review: France

 i True sale

-The acquisition of receivables by an OT can be done in different ways:29
+The acquisition of receivables by an OT can be done in the following ways:30

-- by means of a specific transfer form established by the CMF to facilitate such type of transfers;30
+- by means of a specific transfer form established by the CMF to facilitate such type of transfers;31

 - by any other method of acquisition, assignment or transfer under French or foreign law;